-The Milwaukee Department of City Development and the City approved a \$30 million tax increment financing (TIF) plan.
+The Milwaukee Department of City Development has proposed a \$30 million tax increment financing (TIF) plan to defray some of the exceptional costs Northwestern Mutual will incur by redeveloping its North Office Building.
 Rather than have the City borrow money to assist Northwestern Mutual, which is most common in TIF plans, Northwestern Mutual will finance all costs of the project.